MLD3/UnderstandingDynamicGraphs/README.md

-# UnderstandingDynamicGraphs
-[AISTATS 2025] Understanding GNNs and Homophily in Dynamic Node Classification
+# Beyond Static Graphs: Understanding Graph Neural Networks and Homophily in Dynamic Node Classification

+## Reproducibility
+This github contains the code used in the paper "Beyond Static Graphs: Understanding Graph Neural Networks and Homophily in Dynamic Node Classification".